tedkouuu/World_Of_Tanks/README.md

 ✔ The user could choose from two roles: ADMIN and USER

-✔ There is 62% line coverage for the tests
+✔ There is 63% line coverage for the tests

 ✔ Depending on what category the tank is, he gets bonus damage when attacking

+✔ There is both - server and client site validations